Add/Remove Items

 info.clear()

-method removes the key-value pair whose key is passed as a parameter.
+The pop() method removes the key-value pair whose key matches the parameter passed.

 Example: